Unified Medical Language System® (UMLS®)

 |Nursing Problem List Subset File||Derived from SNOMED CT International Release version||Derived from UMLS Metathesaurus version||Number of Concepts|

-The main purpose of the Nursing Problem List Subset of SNOMED CT is to facilitate the use of SNOMED CT as the primary coding terminology for nursing problems used in care planning, problem lists or other summary level clinical documentation.
+The main purpose of the Nursing Problem List Subset of SNOMED CT is to facilitate the use of SNOMED CT as the primary coding terminology for problem lists or other summary level clinical documentation.

 Choice of SNOMED CT concepts